moosa-r/rbioapi/README.md

 rbioapi is an interface between you and other databases and services.
-Thus, if you have used rbioapi in published research, **in addition to kindly citing rbioapi, <u>*make sure to fully and properly cite the databases/services you have used*</u>**.
+Thus, if you have used rbioapi in published research, **in addition to kindly citing rbioapi, <u>*ensure to fully and properly cite the databases/services you have used*</u>**.
 Suggested citations have been added in the functions’ manuals, under the “references” section;
 Nevertheless, it is the user’s responsibility to check for proper